 Types of Pool Cleaners: What’s the Difference?

-A pool filter keeps your water nice and clean, but it can’t remove debris that winds up on the pool floor or stuck to the walls.
+A pool filter keeps your water nice and clean, but can’t remove debris that winds up on the pool floor or stuck to the walls.
 This is where pool cleaners (often called vacuums) come into play.
 There are four main types of pool cleaners:

 I’ll walk through the benefits and drawbacks of each vacuum type and recommend some of my favorite ones.